 And here’s a text list of the road closures:

 By far the best bet will be to Metro, walk, or ride.

 If you arrive while runners are still running you’ll have to find a way to cross the road safely without disrupting the stream of runners.
-Last year there were nearly 18,000 finishers.
+It consistently draws over 20,000 runners, so it’s quite a big race.
 The start is staggered in waves, and it can take a while for a gap to appear so that you can safely cross the road without tripping up runners.
 But please be sure to cross safely and sensibly–the runners are tired, focused on other things, and may not have an unobstructed view because of the crowds.
 No-one wants an injury from a crash, runners or spectators.
 But while you wait for the stream to thin out, feel free to get into the spirit of the race.
 Having run it several times myself, I can say that the cheering really is appreciated.